satyasaadhika/Accessibility-quiz/README.md

 # Accessibility quiz
->In this i have added questions of HTML , CSS and JavaScript .
+>In this i have added questions of HTML and CSS.